amina-zhr/CarSegmentor-using-transfer-learning/README.md

 **Challenge**

+The Dice scores calculated on the Carvana test dataset for the primary model (Non-pretrained U-Net) and the secondary model (U-Net with a pretrained VGG16 encoder) showcase impressive segmentation performance.
+Specifically, the primary model achieves a Dice score of 99.74, while the second model achieves a slightly higher score of 99.75.
 The project's core challenge revolves around assessing the model's ability to generalize effectively, especially when confronted with diverse real-world scenarios that may differ significantly from the specific conditions present in the Carvana test dataset.

 **User Interface**
 To evaluate and validate our artificial model, we created an user interface using the Python library Streamlit, designed for local development and prototyping of the project.